 THE TRICK, produced in London and the US: Two businessmen enter an empty run-down bar hosted by a sinister bartender.
 The two men haggle over prices with two hookers.
 Meanwhile, across the street an unseen man, standing on the top of a building, jumps from the ledge and plunges to his death as a street full of unseen people give him a rousing ovation.
 The two hookers, without a deal, exit leaving the two men in the clutches of the malefic bartender.

-ANATOL, adaptation/translation.
-Arthur Schnitzler, a Jewish Viennese playwright who influenced Sigmund Freud, wrote Anatol in 1892.
+ANATOL, a dark comedy, adaptation of Arthur Schnitzler's comedy, a Jewish Viennese playwright.
 It takes place in fin de siècle Vienna, a time of repressed sex and class consciousness.
-It is a sensual comedy about the eternal male-female wars.
-Anatol is a handsome, young Viennese Don Juan.
-He exerts his charm and high social position in the pursuit of the perfect affair with seven women in seven episodes.
-These vividly drawn women toy with Anatol as much as he toys with them.
-After Elsa leaves, Anatol says to himself "Just one more.
-How stupid it all is."
+A sensual comedy about class conflicts and male-female wars.
+Anatol is a handsome, young Don Juan.
+He exerts his high social position in the pursuit of affairs with seven women in seven episodes.
+These women toy with Anatol as much as he toys with them.
 He meets his match with Ilona.
 Anatol is the ultimate loser.

 Joe lived in London for 14 years working as an actor, playwright, director and stage manager, mostly as an actor on the English stage, including the Edinburgh Festival, and theatrical tours of England, Scotland and Wales.
 He was a journalist for London’s Time Out magazine.